Marina-Ivanova/human-tarcker/README.md

 	--output output/output_Town_01.avi

 # Structure and results:
-To implement our people counter we’ll be using both OpenCV and dlib.
-We’ll use OpenCV for standard computer vision/image processing functions, along with the deep learning object detector for people counting.
-We’ll then use dlib for its implementation of correlation filters.
+To implement our people counter we used both OpenCV and dlib.
+We used OpenCV for standard computer vision/image processing functions, along with the deep learning object detector for people counting.
+We then used dlib for its implementation of correlation filters.

 About 276 persons were detected on the video.
 FPS is approximatelly equal to 30.